albar965/littlenavmap-manual/en/MENUS.md

 #### Clear database {#userdata-menu-clear-database}

-Removes all user defined waypoints from the database.
+Remove all user-defined waypoints from the database.

-A CSV backup file named `little_navmap_userdata_backup.csv` is created in the settings directory `C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel` before deleting all.
+A CSV backup file named `little_navmap_userdata_backup.csv` is created in the settings directory `C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel` before deleting all user-defined waypoints.

 _Little Navmap_ also creates a full database backup on every start.
 See [Files](FILES.md#userdata).